Parking Map & Transportation

 Located at 29 Congress Street.
 2018 availability: October 6-7, 13-14, 20-21, and 27-28. $20 fee in cash per car.

 The City has eight electric vehicle charging stations in the Museum Place and South Harbor Garages.
 These ChargePoint Network Coulomb Technologies Charging Stations are dual output units which allow for electric vehicles to plug-in via a standard SAEJ J1772 connector and fixed 18-foot cable, fully charging a vehicle in four to six hours.
 Each garage has four charging stations providing access for up to eight parking spots of electric vehicle parking.

-We hope you do not get a parking ticket while visiting Salem, but if you do, the $25.00 fine can be paid online here.
+The ticket fine for parking in a resident-only area is $50.
+We hope you do not get a parking ticket while visiting Salem, but if you do, fines may be paid online here.

 Just 16 miles north of Boston on the Massachusetts coast, Salem is easily accessible by car, train, bus and seasonal ferry.

 Take exit 25A and follow Route 114-East into Salem.
 Once in Salem, follow signs to the Salem Visitor Center, Museum & Historic Sites and Downtown Parking.
 Please note: I-95 North and Route 128-North share the same road for the loop around Boston.
 When the roads divide, stay on Route 128-North.
 At this point, the exit numbers jump from #45 to #28.Although 114-East is the most accessible route into Salem, you may want to seek alternative routes that receive less traffic during Haunted Happenings.
 Several suggestions of alternative routes from route 128 include: taking exit 26 to Lowell St. in Peabody, or taking exit 24 to Endicott St. in Danvers.